MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Case-Sensitivity.md

 - Module names are case-insensitive (with exceptions)

-  The _name_ of the module a pure PowerShell concept and treated case-insensitively.
+  The _name_ of the module is purely a PowerShell concept and treated case-insensitively.
 However, there is a strong mapping to a foldername, which can be case-sensitive in the underlying operating system.
 Importing two modules with the same case-insensitive name has the same behavior as importing two modules with the same name from different paths.